kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

   factors within your control, even in the time-restricted job talk.)
 - How do you support students who are less-prepared for the lesson or uncomfortable with the content?
-- How does your body language, facial expressions, and physical presence contribute to the talk?
+- How does your body language, facial expressions, and physical presence impact the lesson?

-In addition to this teaching talk, a few departments also asked me to give a teaching philosophy talk, a teaching at scale talk, or another type of technical talk.
+In addition to this teaching talk, a few departments also asked me to give a teaching philosophy talk, a teaching at scale talk, or another type of talk aimed at technical audiences.

 ## Decision

 Throughout the application and interview steps, the job search has been focused around emphasizing the candidate's value proposition.
+After the on-campus interview is a period of waiting as the department interviews other candidates and decides to whom they should make offers.

 How a department comes to a decision about to whom they should make an offer is [often convoluted][].
-Typically, offers are made between February and May, and can be delayed further depending on how long the department spends waiting on the response from another candidate and their confidence in the rest of the faculty candidate interview schedule.
+Typically, offers are made between February and May, but this process can be accelerated or delayed depending on the department's confidence in the rest of the faculty candidate interview schedule.
 Once the department decides to make an offer, leverage shifts to the candidate's side.

 [often convoluted]: https://career.berkeley.edu/PhDs/PhDhiring

-Determining fit and the overall work environment was the top priority for me.
-A few criteria about the institutions ultimately shaped my decision.
+Determining fit and the overall work environment was the top priority for me in making a decision between multiple competing offers.
+A few criteria about the institutions ultimately made the difference.

 - Who are the students?
 What is their profile and general background?
 - How are teaching assistants and administrative staff utilized?
 What are the